artemkv/artemkv.github.io/relational_dbs.md

 - **A partial/filtered index** is an index built over a subset of a table; it contains entries only for those table rows that satisfy the predicate
 - Usually creating a primary key results in creating an index, and you need to decide whether you want that index to be clustered or simply unique

-### Best practices:
+### Best practices for indexing

 - Consider indexing keys that appear frequently in WHERE clauses
-- Create indexes on foreign key columns
+- As a rule of thumb, create indexes on foreign key columns
 - Use narrow indexes: as small a data type as you can (INTEGER vs VARCHAR)
 - Choose index keys that have high selectivity
 - As a rule of thumb, when indexing by multiple columns, put the most selective column first (but sorting and grouping can affect this)